dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 In this example, we use a recursive function to traverse all descendants of the element with the id subtree, in the process logging each type of node that we visit.
 In this case, the code outputs DIV, FORM, INPUT, P, and SPAN.

-We’ve been writing such DOM traversal code for a while now, and it has served us perfectly fine.
+We've been writing such DOM traversal code for a while now, and it has served us perfectly fine.
 But now that we have generators at our disposal, we can do it differently; see the following code.

 Listing 6.7 Iterating over a DOM tree with generators

 This listing shows that we can achieve DOM traversals with generators, just as easily as with standard recursion, but with the aditional benefit of not having to use the slightly awkward syntax of callbacks.
 Instead of processing the subtree of each visited node by recursing another level, we create one generator function for each visited node and yield to it.
-This enables us to write what’s conceptually recursive code in iterable fashion.
+This enables us to write what's conceptually recursive code in iterable fashion.
 The benefit is that we can consume the generated sequence of nodes with a simple for-of loop, without resorting to nasty callbacks.

-This example is a particulary good one, because it also shows how to use generators in order to separate the code that’s producing values (in this case, HTML nodes) from the code that’s consuming the sequence of generated values (in this case, the for-of loop that logs the visited nodes), without having to resort to callbacks.
-In addition, using iterations is, in certain cases, much more natural than recursion, so it’s always good to have our options open.
+This example is a particulary good one, because it also shows how to use generators in order to separate the code that's producing values (in this case, HTML nodes) from the code that's consuming the sequence of generated values (in this case, the for-of loop that logs the visited nodes), without having to resort to callbacks.
+In addition, using iterations is, in certain cases, much more natural than recursion, so it's always good to have our options open.

-Now that we’ve explored some practical aspects of generators, let’s go back to a slighty more theoretical topic and see how to exchange data with a running generator.
+Now that we've explored some practical aspects of generators, let's go back to a slighty more theoretical topic and see how to exchange data with a running generator.

 ### 6.2.3 Communicating with a generator

-In the examples presented so far, you’ve seen how to return multiple values from a generator by using yield expressions.
+In the examples presented so far, you've seen how to return multiple values from a generator by using yield expressions.
 But generators are even more powerful than that!
 We can also send data to a generator, thereby achieving two-way communication!
-With a generator, we can produce an intermediary result, use that result to calculate something else from outside the generator, and then, whenever we’re ready, send completely new data back to the generator and resume its execution.
-We’ll use this feature to great effect at the end of the chapter to deal with asynchronous code, but for now, let’s keep it simple.
+With a generator, we can produce an intermediary result, use that result to calculate something else from outside the generator, and then, whenever we're ready, send completely new data back to the generator and resume its execution.
+We'll use this feature to great effect at the end of the chapter to deal with asynchronous code, but for now, let's keep it simple.

 SENDING VALUES AS GENERATOR FUNCTION ARGUMENTS